Q: Does a homeowners insurance policy cover a home office or home-based business? What about a home-based day care service?

 A: Medical payments coverage in a homeowners insurance policy provides payment, up to the stated limit for medical treatment resulting from injuries received while on the insured's property.
 This coverage applies without regard to fault or liability.
 For example, medical payments coverage would pay for medical care needed for injuries to a guest who fell and injured her knee while playing volleyball in your yard, even if you were totally without fault for the fall.
 In most cases, this coverage is excess above any health or other insurance the injured person may have.

 Q: What should I do if someone is hurt on my property or if I have a potential insurance claim?

 A: Any time someone is hurt on your property or you have a potential insurance claim, you should first notify the appropriate emergency personnel (if applicable).
 You should also promptly notify your insurance carrier and/or insurance agent.
 Most insurance policies require you to promptly notify the insurance company of any potential claims.
 Failing to promptly notify the insurer may prevent recovery under the policy later.

-This "Law You Can Use" legal information article was provided by the Ohio State Bar Association.
-It was prepared by Sen. Keith Faber, a Celina attorney and mediator and a member of the Ohio Senate, and updated by William J. Reynolds, an attorney in private practice in Cincinnati.
+10/21/2016This "Law You Can Use" legal information article was provided by the Ohio State Bar Association.
+It was originally prepared by Sen. Keith Faber, a Celina attorney and mediator and a member of the Ohio Senate.
+It was updated by Toledo attorney Steven R. Smith of Connelly & Collier LLP.